ccabanero/ios-unit-testing-patterns/README.md

 * Choose Cocoa Touch Class
 * Use a naming convention - such as appending Test to your class name.
 For example, use MapViewControllerTest for testing MapViewController.
 * Choose the Subclass of __XCTestCase__
+* Confirm the Test target is selected
+* Choose Create

 ### Connect